 Yes, it’s versatile with its amazing pickups, but if you need to access more genre, then choosing other guitars might be a good option.

 This is not something you should take on seriously, as it’s only my own.
 Take this with a grain of salt and have your own take of this review.

 PRO VS PlusTop PRO – What’s The Difference?

 Among the selling points of this guitar are the pickups.
 Not only are they easily adjustable, but they are also way too useful.
 No wonder everyone loves this and wants to own one.

 The electronics are great, allowing you to maximize the ins and outs of this guitar.
 With proper setup, this guitar works magic.

-Furthermore, it’s quite an easy stuff for beginners, even to those holding a guitar for the first time.
+Furthermore, it’s quite easy stuff for beginners, even for those holding a guitar for the first time.